IoT-Experiments/smarthome/README.md

         bower install
         cd ..

+1. Configure the app.
+    * If running locally, create a `data/config.dev.js` file based on the `data/config.default.js` file, and update the configuration.
+    * If running in a hosted env, create a `config.js` file based on the `data/config.default.js` file, update the configuration and set the `CONFIG` environment variable with the location of this file.

-1. Run smart-home-provider-cloud.js, either locally or hosted
+1. Run index.js, either locally or hosted
     * If running locally

           npm install